UTJenni/UTJenni.github.io/README.md

 ### **Approach**

-Basic description of the data: what dataset is used, sample size, how the data is collected in the original study.
-Clearly state how the analytic method and variables used match the question.

 **Source:** National Couples’ Health and Time Study (NCHTS), 2020–2021 (ICPSR Study 38417) (Dush et al., 2024).
 **Sample Size:** 3,508 U.S. adults.
 **Demographics:**
   - **Gender:** 49% Men, 47% Women, 4% Other.
   - **Antidepressant Use:** 19% reported taking antidepressants.